aiminy/Git-Notes/README.md

 #Rename a local and remote branch in git

-#If you have named a branch incorrectly AND pushed this to the remote repository follow these steps before any other developers get a chance to jump on you and give you shit for not correctly following naming conventions.

 1. Rename your local branch.
 If you are on the branch you want to rename: